webauthz/handbook/README.md

 ```
 curl \
   -H 'Accept: application/json' \
-  -H 'Authorization: Bearer <client_token>' \
+  -H 'Authorization: Bearer <refresh_token>' \
   -X POST \
   --data '' \
-  '<webauthz_exchange_uri>?refresh_token=<refresh_token>'
+  '<webauthz_exchange_uri>?client_token=<client_token>'
 ```

-The authorization server validates the `client_token`, then validates the `refresh_token`.
+The authorization server validates the `refresh_token`, then validates the `client_token`.

-The validation MUST include that the `client_token` is valid for a registered client, and that the `refresh_token` was issued to the same client.
+The validation MUST include that the `refresh_token` is valid for a registered client, and that the `client_token` was issued to the same client.

+An authorization server MUST reject an exchange request containing an expired refresh token.

+An authorization server MUST reject an exchange request containing a client token that was created before the given refresh token.

-An authorization server MAY exchange an expired client token for a new one if the underlying client registration has not expired.
-This is decided by the authorization server implementation.
+An authorization server MUST reject a client token exchange request if the client registration has expired or been revoked.

-An authorization server MAY reject an exchange request for an expired client token.
+An authorization server MAY reject an exchange request with `429 Too Many Requests` if the `client_token_min_seconds` has not yet elapsed or the authorization server does not support early refresh.
+The authorization server SHOULD include the `Retry-After` header in the response to indicate how long the client application should wait before attempting to refresh that client token.
+The `Retry-After` value SHOULD be computed as the difference between the expected earliest refresh time (`client_token_min_seconds` after the client token creation) and the current time.
+If the authorization server does not support early refresh, it should use an implied value of `client_token_max_seconds` after the client token creation as the expected earliest refresh time.

 If all the checks pass, the authorization server generates a new `client_token` and responds to the application.

-The response format for a client token exchange is similar to the original exchange, and may look something like this:
+A successful response looks like this:

 ```
 HTTP/1.1 200 OK